Mohamed-Bavas/Embedded-Firmware-Roadmap/README.md

 If you find this repository helpful, consider giving it a **⭐ Star**.

-It motivates me to continue learning and share my journey with the community.
+Your support motivates me to continue learning, building projects, and sharing my progress with the community.

 ---